wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     AWS EC2 instances can perform AWS actions based on the instance profile IAM role permissions.

+    IMDS makes the AWS credentials available to <strong>any IAM role</strong> attached to the instance.
+So IAM roles and local firewall rules are needed to restrict access to IMDS.

+    Lock Down IMDS to be accessed only to users with root privileges:

+    <pre><strong>ip-lockdown 169.254.169.254 root</strong></pre>

     <a target="_blank" href="https://www.youtube.com/watch?v=2B5bhZzayjI&t=29m54s">VIDEO</a>:
     AWS credentials provided by IMDSv2 contain "2.0" in the <tt>ec2:RoleDelivery</tt> IAM context key.
     So policies can look for that when delivering EC2 Role credentials: